teknoglyph/teknoglyph/README.md

 I’m also passionate about music, film, tinkering with PCs, building apps, reading, and cooking (and eating) great food.
 For me, nothing quite matches the thrill of unboxing a brand-new piece of tech.

+I enjoy exploring GenAI, Python, and other tools to create apps that support both my work and hobbies.
+I’ve got plenty of ideas in the pipeline, so stay tuned for new projects here.

 <!--
 **teknoglyph/teknoglyph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.